 Development of any territory is influenced by the availability of basic amenities.
-Scarcity of facilities such as food and education obstruct the growth of country.
+The scarcity of facilities such as food and education obstruct the growth of a country.
 Some people believe that affluent nations should be accountable for making these things accessible for fortuneless countries.
 However, I tend to believe that these services should be provided by its own ruling party.

-To begin with, government should fulfil the necessities of the people because of whom they got the power.
-For instance, most countries use voting system for selecting government and, hence, satisfying people becomes major duty of party in power.
-If party fails to support their residents with facilities like food and education, it may result in their failure in next election.
+To begin with, the government should fulfil the necessities of the people because of whom they got the power.
+For instance, most countries use the voting system for selecting government and, hence, satisfying people becomes a major duty of the party in power.
+If the party fails to support their residents with facilities like food and education, it may result in their failure in next election.
 Thus, it is obvious that legal entity is chargeable for taking care of their natives.

 Sample Answer 6: